ScottBrian/scottbrian_throttle/README.rst

 This is useful for internet services that have a stated limit, such as "no more than one request per second".

 The @throttle decorator wraps a method that makes requests to ensure that the limit is not exceeded.
-The @throttle keeps track of the time for each request and will insert a wait (via time.sleep()) as needed to stay within the limit.
+The @throttle keeps track of the time for each request and will insert a wait as needed to stay within the limit.
 Note that the Throttle class provides the same service to allow you to use the throttle where a decorator is not the optimal choice.

-To use the throttle, you specify the number of requests and the number of seconds.
-Additionally, you can choose one of four modes that control the throttle behavior:
+To use the throttle, you specify the number of requests, the number of seconds, and one of four modes that control the throttle behavior:

     1) **mode=Throttle.MODE_ASYNC** specifies asynchronous mode.
                    With asynchronous throttling,